Best 4 Scuba Regulators for Cold Water Diving

 Icing occurs when ice forms on the internal mechanisms of the regulator, allowing it to freeze up and not function properly.

-But you must keep in mind that, It is not the cold water that makes the regulator freeze but the drop in temperature from the expanding gas being released from the cylinder.
+It is not the cold water that makes the regulator freeze but the drop in temperature from the expanding gas being released from the cylinder.

 This effect is further explained and illustrated by the YouTube video below, done by Mares Labs, as well as some of the technology they use to combat the cold.